kiranw06/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://linux.die.net/man/)Run `man` to see instructions about how to use `man`.
 Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
 -a, --all:
 do not hide entries starting with .
--l
+-l:
 use a long listing format
--h, --human-readable
+-h, --human-readable:
-print sizes in human readable format (e.g., 1K 234M
+print sizes in human readable format (e.g., 1K 234M2G)
-   2G)

 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?* bin   etc       lib    mnt   root  srv  usr